volkerdobler/insertnums/README.md

 ```

----

-Formatting can be done with the following options:
+Formatting of month output can be done with the following options:

 ```